jkey-67/spyglass/README.md

  - Ansiblex jump connections out of the current region are now also displayed
  - automatically flush the solar system for unregistered chars after two days
  - use online state and position for registered characters on startup and intel rescan
+ - The text in the POI List can be edited now

 ## Features with API registration
-Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)
+EVE Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)

 The following access rights will be use
  - esi-ui.write_waypoint.v1